Navigating the complexities of financial planning when living in or moving between Canada and the United States can be challenging.

 I also look at healthcare costs, as these can differ considerably between regions.
 Understanding and planning for healthcare needs is vital.
 Currency exchange rates further complicate these transactions and can have a significant impact on financial strategies.

 Moreover, estate planning requires careful attention.
-Differences in inheritance laws can affect how assets are transferred to beneficiaries.
+Differences in estate and probate laws can affect how assets are transferred to beneficiaries.
 My role includes ensuring compliance with legal requirements to protect clients’ interests.

 Navigating Different Financial Regulations